-- A panel of three trustees, one or more of whom is independent of the trust - The complainant - The headteacher - Investigating member of SLT (if appropriate) - The chair of governors/nominated governor who dealt with the complaint at Stage 2 - Relevant witnesses - Area Schools Support Service representative (procedural advice)
+- A panel of three trustees, one or more of whom is independent of the trust - The complainant - The Headteacher - Investigating member of SLT (if appropriate) - The Chair of Governors/nominated governor who dealt with the complaint at Stage 2 - Relevant witnesses - Area Schools Support Service representative (procedural advice)

 The complainant may ask to be accompanied to the meeting by a supportive companion, interpreter or advocate.
 It is not advisable for this person to be a member of the school/trust community, for reasons of confidentiality and to avoid conflict of interest.
-The complainant must advise the clerk to the complaint review panel of the name and role of this additional person prior to the hearing, and the clerk will seek agreement from the chair of the panel.
+The complainant must advise the Clerk to the complaint review panel of the name and role of this additional person prior to the hearing, and the Clerk will seek agreement from the chair of the panel.
 If the additional person is attending as an advocate, they will be presenting the complainant's case and speaking on their behalf, and therefore the complainant will not be able to address the panel directly.
 If the additional person is attending as a supportive companion they will not be able to address the panel directly.

 As this is not a legal process, neither party may bring legal representation with them except in exceptional circumstances, by prior agreement of the panel chair.
-Any such legal representative is assumed as being in attendance as personal support, rather than as part of a legal process, otherwise it may be considered that legal action is being taken - see section 5.3.
+Any such legal representative is assumed as being in attendance as personal support, rather than as part of a legal process, otherwise it may be considered that legal action is being taken.

 If the attendance of any pupils is required at the hearing, parental permission will be sought if the pupil is under the age of 18.
 Extra care will be taken to consider the vulnerability of children where they are present at a complaints hearing.
 The panel should respect the views of the child/young person and give them equal consideration to those of adults.
 If the child/young person is the complainant, the panel should ask in advance if any support is needed to help them present their complaint.

 Where the child/young person's parent is the complainant, the panel should give the parent the opportunity to say which parts of the meeting, if any, the child/young person needs to attend.
-However, the parent should be advised that agreement might not always be possible if the parent wishes the child/young person's best interests.
+However, the parent should be advised that agreement might not always be possible if the parent wishes the child/young person to attend a part of the meeting that the panel considers is not in the child/young person's best interests.
 The welfare of the child/young person is paramount and will be the decision of the panel chair.